na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;needed was to be able to apply her ele breach and she would have been a good support option.
 &nbsp;&nbsp;&nbsp;&nbsp;Comparatively, everyone who got a free Gold Saint Dudu a few patches ago has SS DA, and &nbsp;&nbsp;&nbsp;&nbsp;S0 FoV with G4 stigs and cope PRI gloves is noticably worse.
-Last valk before part 2, so she &nbsp;&nbsp;&nbsp;&nbsp;might turn into a complete turkey with the moon ring system coming next patch.
+Last valk before part 2, so she &nbsp;&nbsp;&nbsp;&nbsp;might turn into a complete turkey with the Astral Ring system.

 &nbsp;
 #####Kallen